 Any development that creates additional demand or adverse environmental effects will be assessed for contributions.
-Any application for a resource consent, building consent, or service connection may be assessed.
+Any application for a resource consent, building consent, service connection or certificate for acceptance may be assessed.

 3.2 What contributions are payable

 The contributions payable include: